 Questions or concerns

-If an employee has questions or concerns regarding safety on campus in light of the pandemic or this plan, those issues should be discussed with their supervisor; if not resolved, Personnel should be contacted.
+If an employee has questions or concerns regarding safety on campus in light of the pandemic or this plan, those issues should be discussed with their supervisor; if not resolved, the Personnel Office should be contacted.